 The Ocu-GLO™ GelCaps in the Medium/Large Dog size are 2cm long and 0.5cm wide.
 The Small Dog size GelCaps are approximately half that size.

 1. Try our new Ocu-GLO™ Powder Blend first!
-It is a more palatable powder that you sprinkle over your dog's food.
+It is a more palatable powder that you can sprinkle.
 Also, it can be used for cats, too!

 The percentages listed refer to the percentage of active ingredient in each powder that we use, not the percentage of that ingredient in the proprietary blend.
 For example: when you buy grapeseed extract it contains 95% active ingredient and 5% inert or inactive ingredient.
 That means that for every 1000mg of the extract that we use we only get 950mg of the active ingredient.
 Therefore, if we want to get 25mg of the active ingredient in grapeseed we will need to add 27.4mg of the extract.